 catholocism

-Is Malthus Revisited Supernatural or Something Else?
+Is Malthus Revisited Supernatural?

-Is Malthus Revisited Supernatural or Something Else?
+Is Malthus Revisited Supernatural?
 Read More »

 Us Versus Them: The Deliciousness of Moral Outrage

-Us versus them: the deliciousness of moral outrage Moral outrage: Is there anything more satisfying?
-More captivating…even delicious?
-“Can you believe what he said?”
+Us versus them: the deliciousness of moral outrage Moral outrage: Is there anything more satisfying, captivating or delicious?
+“Do you believe what he said?”
 “Did you see what he wrote?”
-“Can you believe what she is wearing?”
+“Look what she is wearing!”
 It’s endless, isn’t it?
-Even before the advent of social media- if any of us can recall back
+Even before the advent of social media- if any of us can recall back that far,

 Us Versus Them: The Deliciousness of Moral Outrage Read More »